 I’m also a fan of using goat cheese because it’s easier to digest and doesn’t lead to inflammation.
 Plus, it has a creamy texture that pairs perfectly with the avocado and hard-boiled egg in cobb salad.

 Another element of my cobb salad recipe that makes it healthier than most recipes out there is my homemade dressing that’s made with the perfect combination of goat milk yogurt, avocado, avocado oil, jalapeño, cilantro, chipotle powder and lime.
 Whoa!
 This dressing has a bit of a kick, and it takes this salad up a notch with its creamy texture and layered flavor.
 It really makes this salad so satisfying, and much healthier than using store-bought dressings that contain hidden ingredients.
-In fact, I’d label store-bought salad dressings as one of the worst condiments out there, so getting creative with your own concoctions is the way to go!

 - 517 calories